51ngul4r1ty/atoll-core/docs/dataModel/DATA_MODEL.md

 Splitting vs Continuing a Story
 -------------------------------

+Although both of these are referred to as splitting a story a distinction needs to be made regarding the reason for the split.

 It is possible that a story is not be completed in a sprint.
 In that case it will need to span multiple sprints so that it can be continued.
 Also, if the team recognizes that a story can be done in multiple parts then it can be split.
 These are not the same thing and should be treated differently:
 - any part of a story (i.e. a task) can be allocated to a sprint individually (2+ sprints containing same story)
 - multiple stories can relate to an originating story (there's an inherent hierachy)

+For example,
+* We have 2 stories: "s-1" and "s-2".
+* "s-1" is a story that is "continued".
+  - "s-1" stays as one story, but "s-1" is linked to both "sprint 1" where it is started and "sprint 2" where it is continued.
+  - "s-1" has original estimate of 20.
+  - In "sprint 1" the team feels that they accomplished 60% of the work, so that means 12 points were used up in "sprint 1".
+  - In "sprint 2" 8 points remain (calculated as: 20 - 12 = 8).
+    _This is just a guess on the team's part and it may be wrong, but this is merely used for planning purposes so it doesn't matter- we need to make sure that the team doesn't over or under plan "sprint 2"._
+  - Let's say the team still got it completely wrong and the story carries over to "sprint 3", and they decide that the story now has 75% work remaining, meaning 15 points.
+The math may not seem to add up, but the point is that we stick to the original estimate for the story and never change that (so we can account for bad estimates and they'll average out when forecasting future deliverables).
+So, now we have:
+    - "s-1" in "sprint 1" = 8 of 20 points remaining (12 completed).
+    - "s-1" in "sprint 2" = 15 of 20 points remaining (backtracked 7 points).
+    - "s-3" in "sprint 3" = 0 of 20 points remaining (all 15 remaining completed).
+* "s-2" is a story that is divided up to work on the individual parts.
+  - The stories will be allocated new numbers "s-3", "s-4", "s-5" etc.
+  - The user is given 2 options when doing this:
+    1. Remove the original story to avoid confusion because none of the individual stories represent the full work defined in the original.
+    2. Convert the original story to an epic and it will then contain the stories as its children.
+This isn't typically how it should be done: epics should be planned first (intentionally) and they should be broken down into stories after that.
+  - The new stories should total up to the same points (but don't have to).
+  - When a UI is provided for this it will assist the user in re-allocating the work into multiple stories.

 Tags
 ====